 Grande Bretagne.
 Since 1874 this neoclassical-style 320-room landmark hotel has offered luxury accommodation to a lengthy list of world leaders, royals, superstars, and elegant guests from all over the world.
 Located diagonally across the Greek Parliament on the media-coverage-heavy Syntagma Square, it is definitely the most important hotel in Athens.
 The gilded interiors are decorated with precious antiques and works of art of museum quality (tours are scheduled upon request).
-With an unobstructed view of the Parthenon temple, the rooftop restaurant and bar are a meeting point.
+With an unobstructed view of the Parthenon temple, the rooftop restaurant and bar are meeting points.
 An ideal spot for tea time or any other occasion, morning to evening, Winter Garden offers delicious treats accompanied by live piano tunes.
 And there are way more amenities including a cellar for wine-tasting, a spa with an indoor pool, a hair salon, the Grand Ballroom for events, the world-acclaimed Alexander’s bar featuring the Alexander-the-Great-themed 18th-century tapestry on its main wall, and an ultra-chic cigar lounge.

 King George.
 Adjacent to Grande Bretagne, this smaller opulent hotel which is also part of Marriott’s Luxury Collection, charms its guests with bright classic marble-clad décor, a multi-awarded restaurant on the 7th floor, an elegant perfumery, Greek delicacies for breakfast, antique furniture, Murano chandeliers, and rotating Greek paintings on the walls.
 Built in 1930 in the neoclassical style, it has also hosted VIPs from all over the world, including Grace Kelly who stayed with Prince Rainier of Monaco at the Penthouse Suite on the 9th floor which is equipped with the only outdoor swimming pool in the hotel.
 Guests can also enjoy the indoor pool, spa, bars, and restaurants of next-door Grande Bretagne.